 If I have to choose just one ship, then let it be the MSC Orchestra.
 Large enough to keep you occupied and that Italian service is just right.
 Not overbearing and not too formal.
 I especially like the bar at the stern for a sunset cocktail. - A.J

 Independence of the Seas!
 I loved the size of this ship, it hardly felt like you were at sea.
 I loved the shopping promenade running through the middle, with bars and restaurants on either side of it.
 I had a blast doing Karaoke in the booths they have.
 You can change the booth to make it private or so people can see in.
-Was a lot of fun.
+It was a lot of fun.
 My favourite ship I have been on.
 Had something for everyone. - Keren

-on the Braemar which is a Fred Olsen's ship.
+I'm fairly new to cruising but I had a great experience on the Braemar which is a Fred Olsen ship.
 We were greeted with champagne and impeccably pleasant staff so the mood was good from the start.
 I was surprised to find how spacious the cabins are, not to mention light and airy, a good sleep to be had on this ship for sure.
 Undoubtedly the highlight was the nosh though, a lovely buffet including fresh fish, tasty salads and a healthy dosage of the plonk.
 Happy cruisers... off for a lie in the sun! - Christian

 My favourite ship is the Independence of the Seas, they have the best leisure and sporting facilities at sea, not to mention the opulent stage productions and ice shows! - Walter